MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 1. In the **Access keys** blade, select any one of the keys and record the value in either of the **Connection string** fields.
 You will use this value later in this lab.

-    > Note: It does not matter which connection string you choose to use.
+    > **Note**: It does not matter which connection string you choose to use.
 They are interchangeable.

 #### Task 3: Create an Azure Key Vault